Sara Yang Bosco

 Senior Vice President, Secretary and General Counsel

 Sara Yang Bosco was appointed senior vice president, secretary and general counsel for Emerson in May 2016.
 In this role, she is responsible for Emerson’s legal affairs, as well as providing legal counsel on a wide range of matters, such as mergers and acquisitions, compliance, dispute resolution, and corporate and commercial operational matters.
+In 2016, she was named to Emerson’s Office of the Chief Executive, which helps develop and guide the company’s global business strategies.

 Bosco was previously president of Emerson’s Asia-Pacific organization and was responsible for corporate operations and strategic development in the Asia-Pacific region, a role she held since 2008.
 She began her career at Emerson in 2005 as general counsel for Emerson in Asia-Pacific.